akalenuk/wordsandbuttons/README.md

 - [Interactive mnemonics for dot and cross vector products](https://wordsandbuttons.online/interactive_mnemonics_for_dot_and_cross_vector_products.html) Just a pair of mnemonics for dot and cross vector products.
 They present the functions, show how they work, and why one is dot and the other is cross.
 <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup> <sup>[#tutorials](https://wordsandbuttons.online/all_tutorials.html)</sup>

-- [Simple image vectorization](https://wordsandbuttons.online/simple_image_vectorization.html) This is the example of an image vectorization algorithm.
+- [Simple image vectorization](https://wordsandbuttons.online/simple_image_vectorization.html) This is an example of an image vectorization algorithm.
 It shows the bilinear interpolation, polynomial approximation, differential analysis, and iterative algorithms working together to solve a practical problem
 <sup>[#algorithms](https://wordsandbuttons.online/all_algorithms.html)</sup> <sup>[#demos](https://wordsandbuttons.online/all_demos.html)</sup> <sup>[#mathematics](https://wordsandbuttons.online/all_mathematics.html)</sup>

 - [The simplest possible smooth contouring algorithm](https://wordsandbuttons.online/the_simplest_possible_smooth_contouring_algorithm.html) A 3-part smooth contouring algorithm that shows partial derivatives, gradients, and parametric polynomials working together.